-- 1. Species that are at or near the southern extent of their range in the Ocean SAMP area are likely to move north, decreasing in abundance and/or extent of time in which they can be caught by fishers in the Ocean SAMP area (Hare et al. 2010; Perry et al. 2005).
+- 1. Species that are at or near the southern extent of their range in the Ocean SAMP area are likely to move north, decreasing in abundance and/or extent of time in which they can be caught by fishers in the Ocean SAMP area (Hare et al. 2010, Nye et al. 2009, Perry et al. 2005).
+In addition to latitudinal changes in distribution, Nye et al. (2009) and Perry et al. (2005) also suggest that depth distributions may change as a result of climate changes.
 Commercially valuable species most likely to be impacted in this way include:

 - American lobster (Homarus americanus)

 - Atlantic cod (Gadus morhua)

 - Silver hake (Merluccius bilinearis)

+- Winter flounder (Pseudopleuronectes americanus)

-- 2. Species that are at or near the northern extent of their range in the Ocean SAMP area are likely to move north, increasing in abundance and/or extent of time in which they can be caught within the Ocean SAMP waters (Hare et al. 2010).
+- 2. Species that are at or near the northern extent of their range in the Ocean SAMP area are likely to move north, increasing in abundance and/or extent of time in which they can be caught within the Ocean SAMP waters (Hare et al. 2010, Nye et al. 2009).
 The species most likely affected in this way include:

 - Atlantic croaker (Micropogonias undulates) (Hare et al. 2007)

 - Black sea bass (Centropristis striata)

+- Blue crab (Callinectes sapidus)

 - Butterfish (Peprilus triacanthus)

 - Scup (Stenotomus chrysops)

 - Summer flounder (Paralichthys dentatus)

 - 3. Warming sea temperatures in the Ocean SAMP area are likely to bring more fish species that are primarily, but not solely, targeted by recreational fishers.
 With increasing populations of these species, some of them may become targeted by commercial fisheries more often.
 Popular recreational fisheries species that are likely to occur more often include:

 - Atlantic bonito (Sarda sarda)

 - Bluefish (Pomatomus saltatrix)

 - False albacore (Euthynnus alletteratus)

 - Striped bass (Morone saxatilis)

 - Yellowfin tuna (Thunnus albacares)